FabricioRocha/input_br/planilha/README.md

 To **Q**uit the program, press Q.

+## The code

+I tried to run the program on [WebMSX](https://webmsx.org) and [MSXPen](https://msxpen.com/) (uses the same WebMSX engine) but had no luck.
+The only way to get the file into the emulator is adding it to a disk image, but probably because of MSX Disk BASIC I kept getting an "Out of memory in 30" error (while DIMensioning the two main arrays).

+It is a very simple spreadsheet program which makes heavy use of string manipulation functions in BASIC, especially the following:

+- **VAL(st$)** - returns numerical value it can extract from a string _st$_
+- **STR$(v)** - converts a numerical value _v_ into a string.
+The opposite of VAL().
+- **ASC(c$)** - returns the ASCII value of a given character (or first character of) _c$_
+- **CHR$(c)** - opposite of ASC(), returns the character corresponding to the one-byte code _c_ from the computer´s character table
+- **MID$(st$, fr, nm)** and **MID$(st$, fr, to)=s2$** - in the first form the function returns a number _nm_ of characters from a string _st$_ starting from the _fr_ position; in the second form the function **replaces** part of the string _st$_ with part of another string _s2$_.

+Most of the code is actually related to console input/output.
+The program uses MSX SCREEN 0, a 40x24 display of 6x8 pixel characters.
+Screen locations are 0 based.
+I found that **LOCATE** works quite differently between MSX BASIC and QBasic because any of the _LOCATE 0_ statements resulted in "Illegal function call" in QBasic, and in MSX the parameter order is _column, line_ while in QBasic it is _line, column_.

+## Literals and constants
+MSX BASIC had no named constants.
+Instead, there are plenty literals and magic numbers all around the code.
+Knowing beforehand what some of them mean might help.

+- **CHR$(91)** - Opening bracket \[, 5Bh
+- **CHR$(93)** - Closing bracket \], 5Dh
+- **CHR$(219)** - Graphic full block in MSX (DBh)
+- **CHR$() 28, 29, 30, 31** - Cursor keys, respectively right, left, up and down: 1Ch, 1Dh, 1Eh, 1Fh
+- As far as I could understand, the following "extended ASCII" characters are used as prefixes in cell contents stored in array D$ in order to classify them for proper processing:
+  - **CHR$(128)** - 80h, _Ç_ in most MSXs, seems to be used as a placeholder for empty cells, in lines 40, 420, 680 (from 670), 1130, 1170 and 1290.
+  - **CHR$(129)** - 81h is the _ü_ character in most MSX machines.
+The value is refered in lines 590, 690 and 770.
+Identifies values.
+  - **CHR$(130)** - 82h, character _é_.
+Used in line 600, 690 (from 670) and 1170.
+Identifies labels (textual content).
+  - **CHR$(131)** - 83h, character _â_.
+Mentioned in lines 550, 820 and 1550.
+Identifies formulae.

 ## Main variables

-In old BASIC all variables are global, and names are quite commonly restricted to 2 or even 1 _significant_ character(s) (some computers like the MSX accepted variables with bigger names, but the third and following characters are just ignored).
+In old BASIC all variables are global, and names are quite commonly restricted to 2 or even 1 _significant_ character(s) &mdash; some computers like the MSX accepted variables with bigger names, but the third and following characters are just ignored).
 Subroutines act on these global variables, so I thought I should start by finding the most important variables first.

 #### D$(26,30) and D(26,30)
 Defined in line 30.
-These two-dimensional arrays store, respectively, formulae and their results for one sheet.
+These two-dimensional arrays store, respectively, formulae and values (including results) for one sheet.

-Supposing that 26 is the number of letters in the alphabet and columns are refered to by letters, I wonder why the declaration looks inverted, as a two-dimensional DIM is usually taken as DIM(rows,cols).
+Supposing that 26 is the number of letters in the alphabet and columns are refered to by letters, the declaration looks inverted, as a two-dimensional DIM is usually taken as DIM(rows,cols).
 Indeed, loops (like the one in lines 750 to 780) show an inversion of columns and rows between the array and the sheet view.

-Furthermore, D$ is initialized in line 40 with CHR$(128) characters, and I still can´t figure out why: in Brazilian MSX computers it would be the "Ç" character (80h).
+All elements of D$ are initialized in line 40 with CHR$(128) characters.

 #### MO$(2) and MO
 Related to the view/operation **MO**des of values or equations.
 Defined in line 20.
 The two-element array MO$ holds the strings for sheet view modes (values or equations).
 MO is initialized to 1 (equation) and seems to hold the current operation mode.